liuhhhing/urlshortener/README.md

                         and port like http://www.myHost.com:5050/ --firstN FIRST_N      The first n characters from the hashed counter to form the shortened URL
+  --rangeDB RANGE_DB    The DB that contains the range to retrieve --rangeDBTimeout RANGE_DB_TIMEOUT
-  --tokenUrl TOKEN_URL  The URL to get the range of available counter when it
+                        The timeout to get lock or connect to the DB for a new range
-                        is running in distributed manner (To-Be-Implemented) --countRange COUNT_RANGE
+  --countRange COUNT_RANGE
-                        Hyphen separated range, for example 1-100, if it is not defined it will be defaulted from 1 to sizeof(int) --storageType STORAGE_TYPE
+                        Hyphen separated range, for example 1-100, if it is not defined it will be defaulted from 1 to sizeof(int)When rangeDB is defined the process will ignore this
+  --storageType STORAGE_TYPE
                         The storage type, now it support "sqlite","file".
 If it is not specified it will be defaulted to sqlite